 After going through my recent article that covered the complete guide about the A/B testing technique, someone asked me about why I have not discussed about the tools used for implementing the A/B test accurately on the website or if this test will have any impact on the overall SEO of a website?
-In response to his query, I am going to shed some lights on few key tools that are used for providing simplified A/B testing functionality as an important part of the Google Analytics suite.
-Besides, I will also discuss about the impact of A/B testing on the SEO of a website.
+In response to his query, I am going to shed some light on few key tools that are used for providing simplified A/B testing functionality as an important part of the Google Analytics suite.
+Besides this, I will also discuss about the impact of A/B testing on the SEO of a website.

-If you aren’t aware of the basics of A/B testing, I will recommend you to go through my first article to brush up your knowledge about its fundamentals and why it is so important for all marketers and designers?
-Now, here is the brief information on the best three A/B testing tools, before moving forward with procedure of setting up A/B test with Google Analytics and its affect on SEO.
+If you aren’t aware of the basics of A/B testing, I will recommend you to go through my first article to brush up your knowledge about its fundamentals and why it is so important for all marketers and designers.
+Now here is the brief information on the best three A/B testing tools, before moving forward with procedure of setting up A/B test with Google Analytics and its affect on SEO.